Best camping mattresses 2025: Turn any camping trip into a luxury night away

 This mattress really is over the top for your average camper, by which we mean someone who's used to a little discomfort when sleeping in a tent.
 But by golly is the Exped Megamat a luxuriously spacious mattress that easily beats out a few real beds we've stayed in when it comes to comfort.

 We tested the LXW edition; this particular model is infamous amongst Exped’s sleep range for its unbeatable comfort levels and excellent insulation.
-Width is an often undervalued aspect of a sleeping mat, yet it’s one of the most notable and pronounced elements of the Megamat 10, which measure 197 x 77cm.
+Width is an often undervalued aspect of a sleeping mat, yet it’s one of the most notable and pronounced elements of the Megamat 10, which measures 197 x 77cm.

 With a whopping R rating of 8.1, insulation in deep winter conditions is no problem for the Megamat 10.
 That said, insulation isn't the same as actual warmth (which is your sleeping bag's job) so don't worry about overheating on this in the summer months.